CuprumBuddy/cuprum-garden/source/content/Sources/📘 A Practical Guide to Evil (Erratic Errata).md

 I highly recommend you to check out this work before reading further, starting at [https://practicalguidetoevil.wordpress.com/2015/03/25/prologue/](https://practicalguidetoevil.wordpress.com/2015/03/25/prologue/).

-Story begins rather slow, therefore I also recommend to read at least 10 chapters before deciding to drop it.
+The story begins rather slowly, therefore I also recommend to read at least 10 chapters before deciding to drop it.

 # 2025-03-18 Introduction & Tropes